-The Peer Gynt Festival 2012 lasts from the 1th – 12th of August.
-During these days there will be different events like “Peer Gynt by Lake Gålå”, Utfor Stupet, the concert “By Rondane”, The Peer Gynt Exhibition and a free opening-show August 1th.
+The Peer Gynt Festival 2012 lasts from the 1th – 10th of August.
+During these days there will be different events like “Peer Gynt by Lake Gålå” and the concert “KORK by Rondane” (The Norwegian Radio Orchestra), The Peer Gynt Exhibition and a free opening-show August 1th.

 The Peer Gynt Festival is located in Gudbrandsdalen, with the main office at Vinstra.
 Our office (the Peer Gynt House) will be open every day during the festival, from 08.30 a.m – 6.00 p.m.
 You will see the house on your right hand side when driving from Oslo, in the first roundabout arriving Vinstra.
 If you are driving from Trondheim, you have to drive through the main street and the house will show up on your left hand side (next to Sødorp Gjestgivergård) in the roundabout.

 With so many different events, it can be hard to find your way around as a foreigner.
 To see a map of the three main arenas, click on the event.
 The distance is from Vinstra to the different arenas:

 The idea behind the performance at Lake Gålå in Gudbrandsdalen, was to produce the play on site -, in other words where most of the story took place.
 Few dramas use the nature and forces of nature as their own as Ibsen’s Peer Gynt.
 By showing this drama outdoor in these spectacular surroundings, we wish to give our audience the feeling of seeing the original and real Peer Gynt.

 Henrik Ibsen travelled through Gudbrandsdalen in Norway in 1862.
 On his journey, Ibsen was told about the historical figure Per from the farm Hågå in Vinstra, Gudbrandsdalen.